robinnewhouse/ATLASJetReconstruction/README.md

 ```

 Check you understanding of the tutorial by answering these questions :
-- How does the command know to execute the EventLoop algorithm in ```JSSTutorialAlgo.cxx```?
+- How does the command know to execute the `EventLoop` algorithm in `JSSTutorialAlgo.cxx`?
-- What are the different components that I need to include in my header files and ```cmt/MakeFile.RootCore``` to allow me to have
+- What are the different components that I need to include in my header files and `cmt/MakeFile.RootCore` to allow me to have
 access to fastjet?
 - Where is jet finding done?
+What kind of jets am I building?
 What if I only wanted to examine jets that have a minimum pT of 20 GeV when produced by fastjet?
 How could I do that?
 - What do I need to do in particular to get access to the fastjet contrib packages (https://fastjet.hepforge.org/contrib/)?
 Can you identify an example
 of a fastjet contrib used here?

-Tutorial 2 : Intro to JetRec in ATLAS
+Tutorial 2 : JetRec in ATLAS
 =====================================
 If you are already confident with using native fastjet then you've come to the right place.
 The next step to being a jet expert is learning
-how to use *JetRec* (http://acode-browser.usatlas.bnl.gov/lxr/source/atlas/Reconstruction/Jet/JetRec/).
+how to use [JetRec](http://acode-browser.usatlas.bnl.gov/lxr/source/atlas/Reconstruction/Jet/JetRec/).
 This is the software that is used to perform
 official ATLAS reconstruction, and once you come up with an amazing new idea, you will need to implement it here, if the functionality to execute it
-does not already exist.
+does not already exist, before it can be used within your publishable analysis.

 To get you started, this tutorial is intended to do *the exact same thing* as Tutorial 1, but using the official ATLAS tools.
 Therefore, the task
 here is to read the code in parallel with the last tutorial and find the similarities and differences.
 But first, execute this tutorial